kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

   both `expand_volume` and `volume_fs_resize` durations.
 Also the error rate should not increase for `storage_operation_errors_total` metric.

-###### Are there any missing metrics that would be useful to have to improve observability if this feature?
+###### Are there any missing metrics that would be useful to have to improve observability of this feature?

-  We are planning to add new counter metrics that will record success and failure of recovery operations.
-  In cases where recovery fails, the counter will forever be increasing until an admin action resolves the error.

-  Tentative name of metric is - `operation_operation_volume_recovery_total{state='success', volume_name='pvc-abce'}`

-  The reason of using PV name as a label is - we do not expect this feature to be used in a cluster very often and hence it should be okay to use name of PVs that were recovered this way.
+We think that existing resizing related metrics are sufficient and we do as such think we need to introduce new metrics for tracking this feature.

 ### Dependencies